 **If your title design varies from the image shown below, review your title carefully before proceeding.
 While the signature and printed name fields may be in a different location, you will still need to print and sign your name in the appropriate areas.**

 The person(s) named on the front of the title must follow these steps:

-Sign the front and back of the title where it reads "Signature(s) of Seller(s)."
+Sign the back of the title where it reads "Seller(s) Signature."

 If there's a lien listed on the title, it must be released on the title, or accompanied by a separate lien release letter.

 The name(s) used to sign the title must exactly match the name(s) shown on the title.
 If you have changed your name since the title was issued, do not sign with your new name.
 Go ahead and sign with the name shown on the title.

 If there are two owners on the title, one or both must sign depending on how the names appear in the title.

 Owner 1 OR Owner 2 - Only ONE owner must sign

 Owner 1 AND/OR Owner 2 - BOTH owners must sign (unless one is deceased)

 Owner 1 AND Owner 2 - BOTH owners must sign